Create a new key pair

 1$ git push

-And check your commits from GitHub repo and you'll see a label Verified
+And check your commits from GitHub repo and you'll see a label Verified attached next to your commit.

 Tips